128technology/docs/docs/plugin_aws_tgw_connect.md

 ## Restrictions

-* Due to the nature of tagging a specific `address` under the `network-interface`, this plugin only supports peering over a static IP addressed interface.
+* Due to the nature of tagging a specific `address` under the `network-interface`, this plugin only supports peering over an interface with a static IP address.

 ## Troubleshooting

 ### Configuration Generation

 The `/var/log/128technology/persistentDataManager.log` file at trace level will hold whether the configuration generation was run as well as output and return code.
-Configuration generation logs can be found on the conductor under `/var/**log**/128technology/plugins/cloud-ha-config-generation.log`.
+Configuration generation logs can be found on the conductor under `/var/**log**/128technology/plugins/aws-transit-gateway-connect-generate-configuration.log`.

 ### Helpful Commands